Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Remove-AzureADDeviceRegisteredOwner.md

 PS C:\> Remove-AzureADDeviceRegisteredOwner -ObjectId $Device.ObjectId -OwnerId $Owner.ObjectId
 ```

-The first command gets a device by using the Get-AzureADDevice (./Get-AzureADDevice.md)cmdlet, and then stores it in the $Device variable.
+The first command gets a device by using the [Get-AzureADDevice](./Get-AzureADDevice.md) cmdlet, and then stores it in the $Device variable.

-The second command gets the registered owner for the device in $Device by using the Get-AzureADDeviceRegisteredOwner (./Get-AzureADDeviceRegisteredOwner.md)cmdlet.
+The second command gets the registered owner for the device in $Device by using the [Get-AzureADDeviceRegisteredOwner](./Get-AzureADDeviceRegisteredOwner.md) cmdlet.
 The command stores it in the $Owner variable.

 The final command removes the owner in $Owner from the device in $Device.